skrey/yellow-extensions/source/edit/README.md

 The second option is to create a user account at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php user add` followed by email and password.
 All user accounts are stored in file `system/extensions/yellow-user.ini`.

+## How to remove a user account

+The first option is to remove a user account in a web browser.
+Log in with your user account.
+Go to the settings.
+You can remove your own user account at any time.
+After you have confirmed that you want to delete your user account, you will receive a final email and the user account will be deleted.

+The second option is to remove a user account at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
+Open a terminal window.
+Go to your installation folder, where the file `yellow.php` is.
+Type `php yellow.php user remove` followed by email.
+All user accounts are stored in file `system/extensions/yellow-user.ini`.

 ## How to restrict a user account

 If you don't want that pages are modified in a web browser, then restrict user accounts.
 Open file `system/extensions/yellow-user.ini` and change `Access` and `Home`.
 Users are allowed to edit pages within their home page, but nowhere else.